lesjames/breakpoint/readme.md

 `fixed($col)` calculates a fixed width for grid cells.

-`no-grid-fixed($col)` calculates a fixed width for items outside of the grid system.
-This function does not assume border-box sizing and should be applied to elements other than `.grid-cell` units.
+`fixed($col, false)` calculates a fixed width for items outside of the grid system.
+This function does not assume a built in gutter and should be applied to elements other than `.grid-cell` units or when calculating measurements like heights.

 ## The Breakpoint Mixin